-Moroccan caftans, a hand made designer vintage collection
+Moroccan caftans, a hand made Ethnic, Nomadic, vintage collection

 Moroccan fashion has always contained an element of art.
 From simple stitching to intricate embroidery.
 It is an ancient tradition for Moroccan women to sit in a group around a table and bead elaborate patterns on exquisite fabrics creating their own wardrobes.
 It is often not only the work of one woman on a hand-beaded dress, but also the work of multiple women.